ad6398/llm-inference-service/README.md

-# Distributed LLM inference service
+# Distributed LLM Inference Service

 ## Introduction
 The project aims to design and deploy a scalable, efficient cloud-based inference service for large language models (LLMs) using Kubernetes on Google Cloud.
 Leveraging vLLM, an open-source library for optimizing LLMs, the service addresses challenges in memory consumption and latency.